 About and History

 In 2006, the Museum's founder and curator had the idea to develop a coffee table book devoted to the most beautiful makeup from the 1990s and early 2000s.
 From that idea grew the bigger notion of an entire museum to display these objects, along with older pieces and a visual history of the beauty industry.
-In 2008 the Museum's website was launched as a way to chronicle new makeup releases, research vintage items and put the idea of a dedicated cosmetics museum into the public sphere.
+In 2008 the Museum's website was launched as a way to chronicle new makeup releases, research vintage objects and put the idea of a dedicated cosmetics museum into the public sphere.

 Location and hours